keystonejs/keystone/docs/guides/intro-to-graphql.md

 ## Executing Queries and Mutations on the Server

-In addition to executing queries via the API, you can execute queries and mutations on the server using the `keystone.executeQuery` method.
+In addition to executing queries via the API, you can execute queries and mutations on the server using [the `keystone.executeQuery()` method](https://v5.keystonejs.com/keystone-alpha/keystone/#executequeryquerystring-config).

 **Note: ** No access control checks are run when executing queries on the server.
 Any queries or mutations that checked for `context.req` in the resolver may also return different results as the `req` object is set to `{}`.

 See: [Keystone executeQuery()](https://v5.keystonejs.com/keystone-alpha/keystone/#executequeryquerystring-config)

-## Search and Filtering
+## Filter, Limit and Sorting

 When executing queries and mutations there are a number of ways you can filter, limit and sort items.
 These include: